watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 ## Service Function Manager
 The Service Function Manager is responsible for enabling and disabling service segments of SRv6 Service Function Nodes.
-To manage service segments, it utilizes the extensions provided in BGP-LS, as outlined in [I-D.draft-watal-idr-bgp-ls-srv6-sfc-enabler], and defines the following parameters:
+To manage service segments, it utilizes the extensions provided in BGP-LS Service Segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and {{!I-D.draft-watal-idr-bgp-ls-srv6-sfc-enabler}}, and defines the following parameters:

 * Behavior: End.AN
 * SID: The SID of End.AN (in IPv6 Address format).
 Service segments that support slicing are specified here as Flex-Algo SIDs.